AdesisNetlife/authrc/README.md

 - Using and expanding it :)
 - Opening an [issue](https://github.com/adesisnetlife/authrc/issues) with your proposals or improvements
 - Forking the repository and opening a PR with your proposals or improvements
-- Implementing the standard in a language (currenyl waiting for a Ruby, Python, Perl or C/C++ implementations)
+- Implementing the standard in a language (looking for a Ruby, Python, Perl or C/C++ implementation)

 ## License

 Copyright (c) 2013 Adesis Netfile S.L

+Code under MIT license.
 Specification documentation under the [GNU Free Documentation License](http://www.gnu.org/licenses/fdl-1.3-standalone.html).

 ```
-Copyright (c) 2013 Adesis Netfile S.L

 Permission is granted to copy, distribute and/or modify this document
 under the terms of the GNU Free Documentation License, Version 1.3
 or any later version published by the Free Software Foundation;